-It covers the damage to property of a third party involved in an accident by your car and also covers the medical expenses incurred by them.
+It covers the damage to the property of a third party involved in an accident by your car and also covers the medical expenses incurred by them.
 It does not cover damage caused to your own car and nor does it cover the damage caused in accidents that do not involve any third party, for example, in natural calamities.

 Can Add-Ons be Purchased Alongside?

 No, add-on coverages are only available to be purchased alongside comprehensive insurance policies or standalone own-damage insurance policies.